Advocating for the Outdoor Industry

 USU Students Reach Out to Retirement Community

-Twelve Utah State University dietetic students created and implemented a health and wellness program at a Logan retirement center as a part of their capstone projects.
-Twice a month during spring semester the students visited their “grandfriends” at the W...
+Twelve Utah State University dietetic students created and implemented a health and wellness program at a Logan retirement center for their capstone projects.
+Students visited their “grandfriends” at the Williamsburg Retirement Community and taught topics...

 Patagonia College Tour Visits USU, Repairing Apparel and Gear

-Utah State University’s newly created Outdoor Product Design and Development (OPDD) program will host the Patagonia Worn Wear Tour on the Quad at the Logan campus, repairing apparel and gear.
-Mountaineer and Patagonia Vice President, Rick Ridgeway, will s...
+Utah State University’s newly created Outdoor Product Design and Development (OPDD) program will host the Patagonia Worn Wear Tour, repairing apparel and gear.
+Mountaineer and Patagonia Vice President, Rick Ridgeway, will be speaking.

 CAAS Student Competes at 70th Annual Society for Range Management Conference